 Skip advert

 Or are you looking to sell your car?

-The C4 definitely receives plus points for returning to physical dials to operate the heating and air conditioning functions.
+The Citroen C4 definitely receives plus points for continuing to physical dials to operate the heating and air conditioning functions.
 Other Citroen models have located such functions within the infotainment system, making adjustments difficult while on the move.
-The head-up display that is standard on Max and e-Series trims allows the driver to view key information such as speed limits and navigation directions without taking their attention away from the road.
+The head-up display that is standard on Max trim allows the driver to view key information such as speed limits and navigation directions without taking their attention away from the road.

 Advertisement - Article continues below

-Interior storage is good, with useful door bins and assorted cubbies, while mid-range Plus includes a variable-height boot floor for a little extra versatility.
+Interior storage is good, with useful door bins and assorted cubbies, while Max trim includes a variable-height boot floor for a little extra versatility.
 Plus trim and above add a dash-mounted tablet holder for the front passenger, which folds away when unnecessary.

-Space inside the C4 is good, with enough leg and headroom for four six-footers to comfortably sit, although squeezing an extra passenger in the middle rear seat would be better when undertaking shorter journeys.
-The C4 is perfectly adequate for family life, but consider its bigger C5 Aircross sibling if you need more space.
+There’s lots of legroom (more than in a Golf or Kia Ceed, for example) and very tall adults will have no complaints about headroom, although squeezing an extra passenger in the middle rear seat would be better when undertaking shorter journeys.
+The C4 is perfectly adequate for family life, but consider its bigger Citroen C5 Aircross sibling if you need more space.

+Skip advert